 Kruger National Park is South Africa's top travel destination and premier national park, rated as one of the world's finest game parks.

-Covering around 19485 km² of untamed bush, Kruger is home to an unrivalled diversity of wildlife.
+Covering around 19485 km² of untamed bush in north-eastern South Africa, Kruger is home to an unrivalled diversity of wildlife.
 Inhabitants include 145 mammal species, the most mammals found in any game park in Africa, along with nearly 500 bird species.

 This world-famous national park is home to Africa's Big Five, as well as a bewitching array of other wild animals, from hippos, crocodiles and cheetahs to wild dogs, giraffes and numerous antelope species.

 Kruger National Park is a well-maintained and easily accessible wildlife haven, renowned as a leader in conservation practices.

 Etosha Park is Namibia's top game park, regarded as one of the best national parks in Africa.